hashicorp/terraform-website/content/source/docs/enterprise/private/reliability-availability.html.md

 Upgrades for the Installer Architecture utilize the Installer Admin Console.
-Once an upgrade has been been detected (either online or airgap), the new code is imported and once ready, all services on the instance are restarted running the new code.
-The expected downtime is between 30 seconds and 5 minutes, depending on if database updates have to be applied.
+Once an upgrade has been been detected (either online or airgap), the new code is imported.
+Once ready, all services on the instance are restarted running the new code.
+The expected downtime is between 30 seconds and 5 minutes, depending on whether database updates have to be applied.

 Only application services are changed during the upgrade; data is not backed up or restored.
 The only data changes that may occur during are the application of